sureshn/ansible-playground/ReadMe.md

  ###Setting Up tmuxinator###

 ```
-Visit the [tmuxinator](https://github.com/tmuxinator/tmuxinator) github page and follow the instructions on how to set it up
+Visit the [tmuxinator](https://github.com/tmuxinator/tmuxinator) github page and \s follow the instructions on how to set it up
 ```